moosecreates/tailtown/docs/ROADMAP.md

 **🔲 Priority alerts for staff
 - 🔲 Permission levels and restrictions for users- 🔲 Integration with merchant services
 - 🔲 Inventory management for pet supplies
-- 🔲 Reporting and analytics dashboard
+- ✅ Reporting and analytics dashboard (Implemented May 12, 2025)
+- ✅ Service and add-on revenue reporting (Implemented May 12, 2025)
+- ✅ Customer value tracking and reporting (Implemented May 12, 2025)
-- 🔲 Comprehensive reporting features- 🔲 Automated reminders for upcoming appointments
+- 🔲 Additional comprehensive reporting features- 🔲 Automated reminders for upcoming appointments
 - 🔲 Comprehensive loyalty rewards system
   - Points accumulation based on services
   - Tiered membership levels